DS-Meena/Learn-LLD-HLD/HLD/Design_VPN/README.md

 A VPN creates a secure, encrypted tunnel between a device and a VPN server, routing all internet traffic through this tunnel.
 It provides privacy, security, and the ability to access geographically restricted content. 🌐🔐

+There are two scenarios in which you can use VPN:

+1. Accessing external website over internet
+2. Accessing private network (home network) over internet

+### Accessing External website

+1. You initiate a connection to a website or online service.
+2. The VPN client on your device encrypts your data before it leaves your device.
+3. The encrypted data is then encapsulated in a new packet with a new IP header (your VPN server's IP address).
+This is called **tunneling**.
+4. This encapsulated, encrypted data travels through a secure VPN tunnel to the VPN server.
+5. The VPN server decrypts your data and sends it to the intended online destination.
+    - At this point the VPN encryption is removed and only the SSL/TLS encryption remains for HTTPS website.
+    - But still, your IP is hidden from website and your data (internet activity) is hidden from your internet service provider.
+6. The website or service responds, sending data back to the VPN server.
+7. The VPN server encrypts this response and sends it back through the secure tunnel to your device.
+8. Your VPN client decrypts the data so you can use it.

 ```mermaid
 graph LR
     subgraph User Device